mongodb-developer/VoyageAI-PythonClient/README.md

 # VoyageAI-PythonClient

-Python client for embedding and querying documents using VoyageAI and MongoDB Atlas Vector Search.
+Python client for embedding and querying documents using VoyageAI and MongoDB Vector Search.
 Demos assume paid 🔑 you can grab one here -> https://www.voyageai.com/ <br>
 Untested on Antikythera Mechanism ⚙️